CSCfi/csc-user-guide/docs/data/Allas/using_allas/swift_client.md

 &nbsp;

-## List content of projects and buckets
+## List objects and buckets

-To list the buckets of a project use command:
+To list the buckets belonging to a project use command:
 ```bash
 $ swift list
 my_fishbucket